uribo/learnR/basic-objects/vector.md

 ```

-Or we can use `seq` function to produce a vector of a specific sequence, for example, one from 1 to 10 with step 2.
+A more general way is to use `seq` function to produce a vector of a specific sequence like, for example, one from 1 to 10 with step 2.

 ```r